-- (1) Mr. Kagan resigned effective May 18, 2015. - (2) Mr. Davis was appointed effective July 21, 2015. - (3) Amounts reported in the "Stock Awards" column represent the aggregate grant date fair value of fully vested shares of our common stock awarded to the non-employee directors under our Stock Incentive Plan, computed in accordance with FASB ASC Topic 718.
-For a discussion of the assumptions and methodologies used to value the awards reported in this column, see the discussion contained in the Notes to Consolidated Financial Statements at Note 23 Stock and Other Compensation Plans included in our Annual Report on Form 10-K for the year ended December 31, 2015.
-On January 15, 2015, each director serving at that time received 977 fully vested shares of our common stock in connection with their 2015 service on our Board of Directors, and the grant date fair value of each share of common stock computed in accordance with FASB ASC Topic 718 was \$86.545.
-On July 23, 2015, Mr. Davis received 567 fully vested shares of our common stock in connection with his 2015 service on our Board of Directors, and the grant date fair value of each share of common stock computed in accordance with FASB ASC Topic 718 was \$85.88.
-As of December 31, 2015, none of our non-employee directors held any outstanding stock options or any outstanding, unvested shares of our common stock.
+- (1) Amounts represent the aggregate grant date fair value of fully vested Partnership common units awarded to the independent directors in 2015, computed in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions and methodologies used to value the awards reported in this column, see the discussion of common unit awards contained in the Notes to Consolidated Financial Statements at Note 22 included in our Annual Report on Form 10-K for the year ended December 31, 2015.
+On January 21, 2015, each director listed in the table above received 2,113 fully vested Partnership common units in connection with their 2015 service on the Board of Directors of the General Partner.
+The grant date fair value of each common unit computed in accordance with FASB ASC Topic 718 was \$44.665, based on the average of the high and low price of the common units on the date of grant. - (2) Mr. Sullivan resigned effective May 18, 2015.